Mars in fiction: Utopias

 In Russian science fiction, Mars became the setting for socialist utopias and revolutions.
-The 1908 novel Red Star by Alexander Bogdanov is the primary example of this, and inspired numerous others.
+The 1908 novel Red Star (Красная звезда) by Alexander Bogdanov is the primary example of this, and inspired many others.
 Red Star portrays a socialist society on Mars from the perspective of a Russian Bolshevik invited there, where the struggle between classes has been replaced with a common struggle against the harshness of nature.
-The 1913 prequel Engineer Menni, also by Bogdanov, is set several centuries earlier and serves as an origin story for the Martian society by detailing the events of the revolution that brought it about.
-Another prominent example is the 1922 novel Aelita by Aleksey Nikolayevich Tolstoy—along with its 1924 film adaptation, the earliest Soviet science fiction film—which adapts the story of the 1905 Russian Revolution to the Martian surface.
+The 1913 prequel Engineer Menni (Инженер Мэнни), also by Bogdanov, is set several centuries earlier and serves as an origin story for the Martian society by detailing the events of the revolution that brought it about.
+Another prominent example is the 1922 novel Aelita (Аэлита) by Aleksey Nikolayevich Tolstoy—along with its 1924 film adaptation, the earliest Soviet science fiction film—which adapts the story of the 1905 Russian Revolution to the Martian surface.
 Red Star and Aelita are in some ways opposites.
-Red Star, written between the unsuccessful 1905 Russian Revolution and the successful 1917 Russian Revolution, sees Mars as a socialist utopia that Earth can learn from, whereas in Aelita the socialist revolution is instead exported from the early Soviet Russia to Mars.
+Red Star, written between the failed revolution in 1905 and the successful 1917 Russian Revolution, sees Mars as a socialist utopia from which Earth can learn, whereas in Aelita the socialist revolution is instead exported from the early Soviet Russia to Mars.
 Red Star depicts a utopia on Mars, in contrast to the dystopia initially found on Mars in Aelita—though both are technocracies.
 Red Star is a sincere and idealistic work of traditional utopian fiction, whereas Aelita is a parody.

 The War of the Worlds

-The 1897 novel The War of the Worlds by H. G. Wells, which depicts an alien invasion of Earth by Mars in search of resources, represented a turning point in Martian fiction.
-Rather than being portrayed as essentially human, the Martians have a completely inhuman appearance and cannot be communicated with.
+The 1897 novel The War of the Worlds by H. G. Wells, which depicts an alien invasion of Earth by Martians in search of resources, represented a turning point in Mars fiction.
+Rather than being portrayed as essentially human, Wells's Martians have a completely inhuman appearance and cannot be communicated with.
 Rather than being noble creatures to emulate, the Martians dispassionately kill and exploit the Earthlings like livestock—a critique of contemporary British colonialism in general and its devastating effects on the Aboriginal Tasmanians in particular.
 The novel set the tone for the majority of the science-fictional depictions of Mars in the decades that followed in portraying the Martians as malevolent and Mars as a dying world.
 Beyond Martian fiction, the novel had a large influence on the broader science fiction genre, and inspired rocket scientist Robert H. Goddard.
 According to science fiction essayist Bud Webster, "It's impossible to overstate the importance of The War of the Worlds and the influence it's had over the years."